Skip to main content

 Pocket Queens

-Similarly, pocket queens are a very strong starting beating most hands before the flop.
+Similarly, pocket queens are very strong starting to beat most hands before the flop.
 Players with pocket queens like to bet aggressively preflop to find out if their opponents have premium hands like aces, kings, or ace-kings.

 It is only advisable to continue with these hands if the board improves your hand or if you see that your opponent has backed off, showing signs of weakness.